Box Car Racer (album): Aftermath

+Although Box Car Racer dissolved by 2003 amid the interpersonal discomfort it had caused within Blink-182, the album has maintained a lasting popularity among fans.
 In a 2003 interview with Kerrang!, DeLonge claimed the album was only an attempt to "challenge myself to do different shit": "I did it for myself, whether it sold a million copies or just one, it was for myself."
-He clarified the band's future succinctly: "There are a lot of emotions between Mark and I and that's why there's never going to be another Box Car Racer album.
-It was never meant to be something that would alienate anybody."
 The article's author, Tom Bryant, describes the album's effect on subsequent Blink-182 albums: "It allowed [DeLonge], and therefore the band, to assess whether, approaching or in their 30s, they still really wanted to be writing songs about splitting up from teenage sweethearts or whether it was time to address something a little more serious and a little more important."
+DeLonge subsequently formed Angels & Airwaves, recruiting David Kennedy and continuing the collaborative approach initiated during Box Car Racer.
+Looking back, DeLonge remains proud of the record, describing it in 2017 as "a mainstream version of the post-hardcore and punk rock influences" in his life.